Stabolut/Audit/README.md

 ### SBL Governance Token Contract

 The SBLGovernanceToken.sol implements a comprehensive governance system using ERC20Votes standard for delegation and voting capabilities.
 The contract supports a maximum supply of 1 billion SBL tokens and includes configurable voting parameters with 1-day voting delays and 7-day voting periods.
 Proposal creation requires a threshold of 1 million SBL tokens, while execution requires a 4% quorum of total token supply.
+The contract also includes a mechanism to snapshot a proposer's voting power at the time of proposal creation, preventing proposal threshold bypass.

 [SBLGovernanceToken.sol](SBLGovernanceToken.sol)